In 2015, the department began initial efforts to:

 The April 2006 Departmental MRBCA technical guidance document was updated in June 2006 and June 2008.
 Information about any additional updates, revisions and rulemaking will be provided below when they become available.

-Beginning in 2015, the department began the process of revising and updating the MRBCA rule and accompanying technical guidance document.
-The MRBCA Tier 1 Risk-Based Target Levels (RBTLs) used in the current technical guidance were initially published in June 2006, and developed based on data and methods in place at that time.
-Since then, the U.S. Environmental Protection Agency (EPA) updated the toxicity data for numerous chemicals.
-EPA also made changes to some of the generally applicable methods and equations used to develop its regional screening levels.
-The 2006 RBTLs were developed using some of the EPA data evaluation methods and equations.
-As a result, the RBTLs published in 2006 are out of date and need to be updated.
-The department also identified needed clarifications in the MRBCA guidance.
-The vapor intrusion exposure pathway also become an even more important aspect of site investigations, risk assessment and cleanup.
-In 2015, the department determined that a guidance revision is warranted.
+The MRBCA Tier 1 RBTLs were initially published in June 2006, and developed based on data and methods in place at that time.
+Since then, the U.S. Environmental Protection Agency (EPA) has updated toxicity data for numerous chemicals.
+EPA also made changes to some of the generally applicable methods and equations used to develop EPA's regional screening levels (RSLs).
+The 2006 RBTLs were developed using some, but not all, of the EPA data evaluation methods and equations.

 Tanks MRBCA Revisions